miatresenio/AlamiShopper-EcommerceApp-Official/README.md

 # AlamiShopper

-A community-based online shopping mobile app built with React Native and Expo..
+A community-based online shopping mobile app built with React Native and Expo.
 This project focuses on providing a local marketplace exclusively for Alaminos City, Pangasinan, where sellers can post products and buyers can shop conveniently within the city.